MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/capabilities.md

 The above objects are the ones needed for data-binding.
 They can be edited as necessary for your visual.

-The following extra root objects can be added as needed:
+The following additional root objects can be added as needed:

 * [tooltips](add-tooltips.md#add-tooltips-support-to-the-report-page)
 * [supportsHighlight](highlight.md)